Well-being & Pastoral Care

 Academic and pastoral staff work closely together to ensure no girl is without support during her time at the School

 Some girls may experience difficulties, anxiety or find a sense of perspective difficult at times which is why our approach to well-being is one where the pastoral and academic staff work closely together to ensure no girl is ever without support.
-We have high expectations of all our students, providing 'floors not ceilings' in all their activities, and we place equal value on academic and extra-curricular achievement.
+We encourage our students to challenge themselves in all their activities, and we place equal value on academic and extra-curricular achievement.

 As part of our whole school Mental Health and Wellbeing strategy our aim is that every member of the NLCS community participates in some form of regular physical activity.

 We educate the girls, support their parents and equip staff to help navigate the challenges of adolescence such as social media and establishing limits on use of technology.
 We encourage them to take full advantage of all the rich extra-curricular activity on offer here, helping them to find their niche so they feel valued, develop confidence and high self-esteem.